ionous/tapestry/idl/jess.md

 1. ( kinds are "usually" traits ): this is a specific phrase
 xxx: ( traits noun ) isnt allowed ( ex. the unhappy man )

+# Noun Value

+some notes from inform:

+* unknown nouns are allowed:
+  - `The description of the nep is "mightier than the sword."`

+* noun value doesnt support multiple nouns
+	- `The description of the box and the top`

+* it doesnt support compond phraes:
+  - `The description of the pen is "mightier than the sword"  and the description of the box is "hello."`

+* "called the" is only supported in leading phrases:
+	- ng: `The description of the container called the box is....`
+	- ok: `The container called the box has the description ... `